The seven HACCP principles are achieved by analyzing food hazards in your manufacturing process and addressing them accordingly. See all the HACCP...

-A full description of the product should be made including relevant safety information such as composition, physical/chemical structure, packaging, durability and storage conditions, and method of distribution.
+A full description of the product should be made, including relevant safety information such as food composition, physical/chemical structure, packaging, durability, conditions of storage, and method of distribution.

 - End-user description and purpose of product

-The intended use of the product must be clear as well as what must not be done, mixed, or prepared with the materials.
+The product's intended use must be clear, and what must not be done, mixed, or prepared with the materials.
 Similarly, product consumers must be identified.
-This aspect of a HACCP food safety program includes those that are not allowed to consume the product as a result of allergy or vulnerability.
+This aspect of a HACCP food safety program includes those not allowed to consume the product due to allergy or vulnerability to severe illness.

-This diagram will serve as a complete guide of how the process of making the product is executed.
+This process flow diagram will serve as a complete guide to how the basic conditions of making the product are executed.
 It will also serve as the backbone of the HACCP food safety program in determining the critical control points.

-Upon mapping a diagram of the process, the team must ensure that all inflow and outflow of resources are considered by conducting an on-site inspection and verification.
+Upon mapping a diagram of the process for illustrative purposes, the team must ensure that all inflow and outflow of resources are considered by conducting an on-site inspection and verification.

 Principle 1) Conduct hazard analysis

-After satisfying the preparatory stages, the team is tasked to list several hazards along with the whole processing flow.
-These hazards can be physical, chemical, or biological and are identified as anything which can cause harm to the consumers when ingested.
-Identifying these hazards is a significant task as this is what will determine the managing actions of the HACCP food safety program.
+After satisfying the preparatory stages, the team is tasked to list several health hazards along with the whole processing flow.
+These hazards can be chemical, biological, or physical hazards and are identified as anything which can cause harm to the consumers when ingested.
+Identifying these hazards is a significant task as this will determine the managing actions of the HACCP food safety program.